infradise/valkey_client/README.md

 }
 ```

+#### Automatic Failover (v1.8.0+)

+`ValkeyClusterClient` is resilient to node failures.
+If a master node crashes or becomes unreachable:

+1. The client detects the connection failure (e.g., `SocketException`).
+2. It automatically refreshes the cluster topology from remaining nodes.
+3. It finds the new master node and retries the command.

+This happens transparently to the user.
+You do not need to catch connection exceptions for failovers.

 #### Multi-key Operations (v1.4.0+): Scatter-Gather with Pipelined GETs (from [example/cluster\_mget\_example.dart](https://github.com/infradise/valkey_client/blob/main/example/cluster_mget_example.dart))

 `ValkeyClusterClient` supports `MGET` even if keys are distributed across different nodes.
 It uses a Scatter-Gather strategy with pipelining to ensure high performance and correct ordering.